weirayao/torchprime/README.md

 `tp run` will broadcast the specified command to all VMs in the XPK cluster, which is the convention for running SPMD distributed workloads.
+See `tp run --help` for more advanced features.

 #### Env vars passed to the workload